KhushiJain34/myDemo/README.md

 # myDemo
-This is my first git repository
+This is my first git repository.
+Author - Khushi Jain